tiny-dancer/notes/delivering-value.md

 > Software developers need a new set of tools that are specifically designed for a world with continuous delivery.
 What if you could fully decouple the act of delivering software from the act of releasing features?
 What if you could deploy any time you want but release only when you’re ready?

 Said best by John Kodumal in _Effective Feature Management_, Feature management was born to solve these problems.

+##### Why It Matters

+Proper feature management enables a code base to always be ready for a production deployment.

 ##### Everything as Code